leviathan747/resume/src/resume.md

 #### Leadership

+- Engineering manager (Rogo)
+  * Led a team of 8 engineers to define priorities and desired results and to foster accountability
+  * Mix of mechanical engineering, electrical engineering, software enginnering team members, including working with external contractors
+  * Like to get hands on with the product and team members and "get dirty out in the field" to assure quality.
 - Engineering project lead at One Fact (Project Primus)
   * Drove requirements specification, prototyping and proposals
   * Performed in depth analysis and provided sizing estimates for work contract